mainmatter/mainmatter.com/_posts/2019-07-23-july-monthly-update.md

 Day 1 was an installation party to make sure that everybody was set up for day 2 when attendees were guided through creating their first web application using EmberJS!
 The workshop was open to women and those who are non-binary, and was a great success.

-We plan to run another session like this in the future, so keep an eye on the [simplabs Twitter feed](https://twitter.com/simplabs) for more news.
+We plan to run another session like this in the future, so keep an eye on the [@simplabs Twitter feed](https://twitter.com/simplabs) for more news.

 ### Jessica Jordan at JSConfEU